 Then there are the things that get you that you never thought would.
 When you go to the grocery store for the first time, even if it’s the same store you’ve been to hundreds of times, you will most likely be overwhelmed.
 They’re so much bigger and brighter.
 It’s certainly nice to be able to get everything in one place, but I remember wandering around the store for what seemed like hours, shaking my head and laughing.

 Then there’s the pace of life, which was one of the biggest hurdles to overcome.
 Even though many other parts of the world are louder and more crowded, the pace of life just isn’t the same.
-Especially for those of us just traveling for an extended period.
-We get used to going at our own pace, sometimes not getting going for the day until noon.
+We get used to going at our own pace on the road, sometimes not getting going for the day until noon.
 We lived a laid back lifestyle for so long, getting thrown back into the chaos of everyday life in the US was difficult.

 Everything was faster.
 How people drove.
 How people talked.
 How people walked.
 It was all just so fast, and I couldn’t keep up at times.
 For the first month or so we were home, I would find myself driving down the highway with cars whizzing past me.
 I would look around and wonder why people were driving so fast, then I would realize that I was in the slow lane driving 45 MPH.